 Many employers have a matching gift program and will match their employees' charitable contributions.
 Some companies also match retirees' or spouses' gifts.
 This is an easy way to double or even triple the impact of your gift.
 Check with your human resources department to see if your company has a matching gift program or you may check to see if your employer participates by searching your employer in our database.

 If you would like you can mail or bring your outright gifts in person to PCA's Office of Development in the lower level of PCA's Upper School building.
+You will receive a tax receipt via email if your email address is on file or included in the correspondence.Otherwise, a tax receipt will be mailed to the address on the check.

 A planned gift is any amount given for any purpose.
 A planned gift's purpose can be operations, capital expansion or endowment for current or deferred use (that typically requires the assistance of a professional financial planner).
 Essentially a planned gift is a major gift made in life or death as part of a donor's overall financial and/or estate planning.